Porcupine (album): Porcupine – An Atlas Adventure

 A screenshot from "The Cutter" music video showing Echo & the Bunnymen in the icy landscape of Iceland.

 After Echo & the Bunnymen had finished recording Porcupine, they played a free show in early November 1982 for people at Sefton Park in Liverpool.
 WEA then asked for three music videos and artwork for the new album.
 The band's lighting engineer Bill Butt was chosen to direct the videos and Brian Griffin was chosen to take the photographs for the album's cover, as he had done for the band's two previous albums.
 With a budget of £, Butt determined that it would be possible to photograph the album cover and also produce a half-hour film.
-Wishing for the videos to reflect the frigid feel of the music on the album, Butt chose to shoot the videos in Scotland, but the lack of snow there in November caused him to change the location of the shoot to Iceland.
+Wishing for the videos to reflect the frigid feel of the music on the album, Butt at first sought to shoot the videos in Scotland, but the lack of snow there in November caused him to change the location of the shoot to Iceland.

 Filming took place on and near the frozen Gullfoss waterfall near Reykjavík.
 McCulloch said in 1993: "If we had slipped there wasn't anything for hundreds of feet below us."
 In 2001, Griffin said, "... the sun barely appeared the whole time we were there.
 To walk, stand up, or just think seemed a massive effort."
 British music magazine Q wrote in 2001: "The Porcupine cover is the epitome of rock band as heroic archetype – young men on some ill-defined but glorious mission, one easily as timeless as the stars and the sea."
-The filming was finished in December 1982 and the band performed songs from the album at their rehearsal room at The Ministry.
-Butt interspersed the performances with clips from the 1929 Russian documentary The Man With the Movie Camera and projected psychedelic watercolour effects onto the band.
-A VHS video was released by Castle Hendring in 1983 called Porcupine – An Atlas Adventure that contained six music videos: "In Bluer Skies", "The Cutter", "My White Devil", "Porcupine", "Heads Will Roll" and "The Back of Love."
+The filming was finished in December 1982, and the band performed songs from the album at their rehearsal room at The Ministry.
+Butt interspersed the performances with clips from the 1929 Russian documentary Man with a Movie Camera and projected psychedelic watercolour effects onto the band.
+A VHS video, titled Porcupine – An Atlas Adventure, was released by Castle Hendring in 1983.
+It contained six music videos: "In Bluer Skies", "The Cutter", "My White Devil", "Porcupine", "Heads Will Roll" and "The Back of Love".

 Describing the album cover, journalist Dave Rimmer wrote in British music magazine Smash Hits: "Iceland does seem an appropriate location for this group.
 It's isolated, cold, bleak and fits perfectly with the moody image they've attracted to themselves."